mikerochip/addressables-training-manual/README.md

     <td>Asset Bundles</td>
     <td>
       <li>A special AssetGroup called Built In Data</li>
-      <li>Any AssetGroups with Build and Load Paths set to local paths, typically LocalBuildPath and LocalLoadPath</li>
+      <li>Any AssetGroups with Build and Load Paths set to LocalBuildPath and LocalLoadPath</li>
     </td>
     <td>
-      <li>Any AssetGroups with Build and Load Paths set to remote paths, typically RemoteBuildPath and RemoteLoadPath</li>
+      <li>Any AssetGroups with Build and Load Paths set to RemoteBuildPath and RemoteLoadPath</li>
     </td>
   </tr>
 </table>